gomods/athens/docs/content/install/install-on-gae.md

 code scripts/gae/app.yaml
 ```

-Once you have configured the environment variables you can build a GAE service
+Once you have configured the environment variables you can deploy Athens as a GAE service.

 ```bash
 make deploy-gae